galaxor/murdle/README.md

 This is a repo where I learn how to write in Prolog by writing programs to solve the daily puzzle game [Murdle](https://murdle.com).

-The file `murdle.pl` has predicates we use in figuring the solution, as well as unchanging facts about the various suspects and weapons who may appear in each puzzle.
-At least, I think that if a particular suspect appears in a puzzle, they'll always have the same biographical facts.
-I only put in enough facts to solve a particular day's challenge.
+The file `murdle.pl` has rules we use in figuring the solution, as well as facts about the various suspects and weapons who may appear in each puzzle.
+I believe that if a particular suspect appears in a puzzle, they'll always have the same biographical facts.
+Each day, I only add enough facts to solve a particular day's challenge, but eventually, the database of facts will be complete (if the facts work like I think they do).

 Then the various `murdle-YYYY-MM-DD.pl` files have the particular clues to solve a particular day's puzzle.